-21 Contributor effort is not observable.
-As we discussed in the Introduction, the main reward to OSS contributors is being included in the list of contributors.
-Thus, the incentive they have is to provide the sufficient effort to accomplish this status.
-Hence, effort is not likely correlated with network measures or the control variables-and hence, the absence of data on effort does not bias our results.
+&lt;sup>22 Contributor effort is not observable.
+As we discussed in the introduction, the main reward to OSS contributors is being included in the list of contributors.
+Thus the incentive they have is to provide the sufficient effort to accomplish this status.
+Hence, effort is not likely correlated with network measures or the control variables - and

-22 The relationship between the number of contributors and downloads is likely nonlinear: additional contributors are likely associated with a larger number of downloads, but the marginal effect of each additional contributor declines as the number of contributors increases.
-The same is likely true for the relationship between the network variables and
+&lt;sup>23 The relationship between the number of contributors and downloads is likely non-linear: additional contributors are likely associated with a larger number of downloads, but the marginal effect of each additional contributor declines as the number of contributors increases.
+The same is likely true for the relationship between the network variables and downloads as well.
+This suggests that a "log/log" model is appropriate.
+We examine alternative functional forms in section 4.4.2.
+In that section, we indeed show find that the log/log specification has a higher adjusted R-squared that both the log/linear and linear/linear specifications.